 Myanmar on Monday announced its first two confirmed cases of the disease caused by novel coronavirus (COVID-19) after weeks of officials downplaying the risk to the country and as neighboring nations saw their infection counts skyrocket and braced for returning migrant workers.

 A second Myanmar national in Yangon region, who had traveled to the United Kingdom and was already in a 14-day quarantine, also tested positive on March 23.
-The patient has been transferred to the Waibargi Infectious Disease Hospital and in receiving treatment in isolation, the notice said.
+The patient has been transferred to Waibargi Hospital, which specializes in infectious diseases, and is receiving treatment in isolation, the notice said.

 Authorities are tracking down individuals who came into contact with the two confirmed cases and will hold them for observation, the ministry added.

 Monday’s announcement marks a sea change for Myanmar, where as recently as last week, government spokesperson Zaw Htay had said that “the lifestyle and diet” of Myanmar’s citizens helped to prevent any infections in the country, while earlier this month, Health Ministry spokesperson Khin Khin Gyi Myanmar was infection-free because of the relative distance of the virus’ epicenter in Wuhan, China.

 Observers have questioned whether limited testing in Myanmar had caused officials to underestimate the risk of the coronavirus, and now that two cases have been confirmed, rural areas of the country are dangerously lacking in the resources and infrastructure needed to head off an outbreak that has sickened more than 372,000 people across the globe and left more than 16,000 dead.

 Even prior to Monday’s announcement, at least 15 people had tests pending for suspected COVID-19 infection, and reports of suspicious respiratory-related deaths in various parts of the country had been spreading on social media.